 - that the supervising faculty member will provide appropriate feedback; and

 - that the final paper will be approximately 2500 words/credit (excluding bibliography).

 Faculty members are not obliged to take on Directed Research students.

 Multiple Directed Research papers under the supervision of the same professor are not encouraged.

 Experiential Learning Requirement - For Students Who Commenced Their Juris Doctor Degree in September 2018 or Later

 Students must complete one experiential course or program before graduation.
 This requirement is met through successful completion of a credit-bearing:

 - competitive moot; or

 - course approved by the Associate Dean Academic Affairs and the Curriculum Committee as having a substantial experiential component and listed as meeting the requirement on the Allard Law website (such courses to be identified on a year to year basis).
-The following courses meet the experiential requirement:
+The following courses meet the experiential requirement in 2023-2024: